-Jan.
-26, 2015 - The Osprey Cam is unavailable at the time due to technical difficulties in the junction box at the base of the pole.
-A technician will address the issue as soon as physically possible following our impending blizzard.
-Please check back later!
+Feb.
+3, 2015 - The Osprey Cam is unavailable at the time due to technical difficulties in the junction box at the base of the pole.
+A technician is scheduled to address the issue shortly.
+Please check back later and thank you for your patience.

 Woods Hole Osprey Cam Policy on Intervention